 |Glaceau Vitaminwater||Simply Orange|

-Adbrands Weekly Update 8th Mar 2018: Coca-Cola is to launch its first-ever alcoholic beverage in Japan as a tentative step into the popular "chu-hi" market.
+Adbrands Weekly Update 8th Mar 2018: Coca-Cola is to launch its first-ever alcoholic beverage in Japan, named Lemon-do, as a tentative step into the popular "chu-hi" market.
 Chu-hi are the local version of what Western markets know as "alcopops", sweetened often brightly coloured canned or bottled beverages with an alcohol content similar to beer, usually targeting female drinkers.
 They are usually made from sho-chu, a local distilled spirit, mixed with sparkling water.
 "We haven't experimented in the low-alcohol category before," said Jorge Garduno, president of Coca-Cola Japan, "but it's an example of how we continue to explore opportunities outside our core areas."
 He said that an international roll-out of this or any other alcoholic beverages was unlikely.

 Adbrands Weekly Update 22nd Feb 2018: Coca-Cola Company, however, beat analysts' expectations, despite a decline in revenues from the spin-off its bottling operations, a continuing slump for Diet Coke and a whopping great tax adjustment.
 Revenues of $35.4bn were down 15% on a reported basis, but the comparable organic lift excluding bottling was 3%.
 Drinks volumes were flat for the year as regional declines in Latin America were offset by growth in Europe and Asia, and another dip in global carbonates was offset by growth in water, sports drinks, tea and coffee.
 Operating income was down 13%, but a one-off tax adjustment of $3.6bn in 4Q caused net income to plunge by 81% to $1.25bn.
 "Clearly one of our points of dissatisfaction in 2017 was that we were not able to turn around Diet Coke," said VP, investor relations Tim Leveridge.
 "However, the team have come up with strong plan for 2018 with new flavours, can design, size and some of the marketing.
 Diet Coke is hopefully going to have a better year in 2018.
 We're finding the path forward."